berndbausch/Devstack-Kubernetes/instructions.md

 script]((https://github.com/berndbausch/Devstack-Kubernetes/blob/main/preparation.sh)
 to create all these cloud resources.

-## reboot
-If you need to reboot the Devstack server
+If you need to reboot the Devstack server<a name="reboot" />
 -----------------------------------------

 Devstack is not designed for getting restarted.
 Some of the configuration created when